 Thai villages seeking their right to safe water are located deep in the jungle with no access to running water or electricity.
-In 2020, Jungle Water intends to provide these primitive villages with Water and Sanitation Hygiene training prior to placing low-tech sustainable bio-sand water filters in village homes.
+In 2020-2023, Jungle Water intends to provide primitive villages with Water and Sanitation Hygiene training prior to placing low-tech sustainable bio-sand water filters in village homes.
 This effort will provide the humanitarian right to safe water access for 576 indigent families residing in ten remote villages.
 This will empower the well-being of 2,880 individuals.

 Thailand's isolated villages depend on surface and ground-water for livelihood and need a safe water source now.
 Thailand's government acknowledges this and is doubling efforts to meet the U.N.
 2030 Goal: Leave No One Behind.
 Pollutants from breached wells, outdated catchments, livestock, and hazardous chemical/waste runoff have degraded village water to dangerous levels.
 Villages are small and isolated, most located over rugged terrain, contributing to the difficulty of servicing this need.